TED Talk: Sleep Is Your Superpower

 by Adrian Winship

 Author Adrian Winship explains how applying findings and strategies based on neuroplasticity can improve quality of life.
+Amazon.com

-by Claudia L. Osborn
+by Claudia L. Osborn Amazon.com

 Parenting Myself

-by Earlene Ahlquist Chadbourne
+by Earlene Ahlquist Chadbourne Amazon.com

 Rehabilitation for Traumatic Brain Injury

-edited by Walter M. High, Jr; Angelle M. Sander; Margaret A. Struchen; and Karen A. Hart
+edited by Walter M. High, Jr; Angelle M. Sander; Margaret A. Struchen; and Karen A. Hart Amazon.com Google Books - Read the first 143 pages for free!

 Relentless: How a Massive Stroke Changed My Life for the Better

-by Ted W. Baxter
+by Ted W. Baxter Author's Website | Amazon.com

 The Smile on My Forehead: Memoir of My Life with a Brain Injury

-by Jennifer Mosher
+by Jennifer Mosher Amazon.com

 TBI Hell: A Traumatic Brain Injury Really Sucks

-Google Books - Read the first 110 pages for free!
+by Geo Gosling Amazon.com Google Books - Read the first 110 pages for free!

-A traumatic brain injury is a life-changing event, affecting an individual's lifestyle, ability to work, relationships-even personality.
-Whatever caused it — car crash, work accident, sports injury, domestic violence, combat — a severe blow to the head results in acute and, often, lasting symptoms.
+A traumatic brain injury is a life-changing event, affecting an individual's lifestyle, ability to work, relationships - even personality.
+Whatever caused it - car crash, work accident, sports injury, domestic violence, combat - a severe blow to the head results in acute and, often, lasting symptoms.
 People with brain injury benefit from understanding, patience, and assistance in recovering their bearings and functioning to their full abilities.

 In The Traumatized Brain, neuropsychiatrists Drs.
-Vani Rao and Sandeep Vaishnavi — experts in helping people heal after head trauma — explain how traumatic brain injury, whether mild, moderate, or severe, affects the brain.
-They advise readers on how emotional symptoms such as depression, anxiety, mania, and apathy can be treated; how behavioral symptoms such as psychosis, aggression, impulsivity, and sleep disturbances can be addressed; and how cognitive functions like attention, memory, executive functioning, and language can be improved.
+Vani Rao and Sandeep Vaishnavi - experts in helping people heal after head trauma - explain how traumatic brain injury, whether mild, moderate, or severe, affects the brain.
+They advise listeners on how emotional symptoms such as depression, anxiety, mania, and apathy can be treated; how behavioral symptoms such as psychosis, aggression, impulsivity, and sleep disturbances can be addressed; and how cognitive functions like attention, memory, executive functioning, and language can be improved.
 They also discuss headaches, seizures, vision problems, and other neurological symptoms of traumatic brain injury.

 By stressing that symptoms are real and are directly related to the trauma, Rao and Vaishnavi hope to restore dignity to people with traumatic brain injury and encourage them to ask for help.
-Each chapter incorporates case studies and suggestions for appropriate medications, counseling, and other treatments and ends with targeted tips for coping.
-The book also includes a useful glossary, a list of resources, and suggestions for further reading.

 Unscripted: A Guide to Living Spontaneously After Amnesia & Brain Trauma